 The Everett Scholarship is awarded to one current Abbotsleigh student moving from Year 9 to Year 10.
 The selection process is by way of application.
 The Everett Scholarship provides 50% remission of tuition fees in Year 10.
-Online application forms will be available September 2018 with a closing date of Friday 26 October 2018.
+Online applications open in September 2020 with a closing date of Friday 23 October 2020.

 Year 10 and 11 scholarships